Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Cross-Namespace In The Wild

 \subsubsection{Resource Type Identification}

-The first critical step in detecting vulnerabilities is Resource Type Identification, as the attack requires the attacker to initiate operations using a namespace-scoped resource they are authorized to create in their own namespace.
+The first critical step in detecting vulnerabilities is Resource Type Identification, as the attack requires the attacker to initiate operations using a \namespace-scoped resource they are authorized to create in their namespace.
 The analysis separately handles Kubernetes Built-in Resources and Operator-defined Custom Resources.

 \mypar{Custom Resource Identification} For Custom Resources defined by the Operators, their data structures can be explicitly extracted from the source code.
 In Kubernetes, each resource structure must contain a field of type TypeMeta (defined by the \textit{Apimachinery} library \cite{apimachinery}), which acts as the unique identifier of a resource type.
-Thus the analyzer extracts all struct types in Operators and filter those with TypeMeta fields.
+Thus, the analyzer extracts all struct types in Operators and filters those with TypeMeta fields.
 This outputs all custom resource types in Operators.

-To further identify the scope of each resource type (namespace or cluster), common Operator frameworks like Kubebuilder \cite{kubebuilder} and Operator SDK \cite{operatorsdk}, as well as Kubernetes’ official client code generator \cite{gen}, require developers to explicitly decorate cluster-scoped resource structs using special marker annotations "\textit{+genclient:nonNamespaced}" or "\textit{+kubebuilder:resource:scope:Cluster}".
-By detecting these markers in the Custom Resource struct definitions, the analyzer reliably identifies Custom Resource types in Operators as well as their scopes.
+To further identify the scope of each resource type (\namespace or cluster), common Kubernetes frameworks like Kubebuilder \cite{kubebuilder} and Operator SDK \cite{operatorsdk}, as well as Kubernetes’ official client code generator \cite{gen}, require developers to explicitly decorate cluster-scoped resource structs using special marker annotations ``\textit{+genclient:nonNamespaced}" or ``\textit{+kubebuilder:resource:scope:Cluster}".
+By detecting these markers in the Custom Resource struct definitions, the analyzer reliably identifies Custom Resource types in operators and their scopes.

 \mypar{Kubernetes Built-in Resources} Unlike Custom Resources, the built-in Kubernetes resource specifications are imported from the external \textit{k8s.io/api} \cite{k8sapi} library to Operators, thus their source code and scope markers are not directly accessible for CodeQL.
 Therefore, the analyzer adopts an alternative method.
 Specifically, Operators would ultimately depend on the \textit{client-go} library \cite{clientgo}.
 Each type of built-in Kubernetes resource is uniquely associated with a typed client provided by the \textit{client-go} library \cite{clientgo}.
 Each typed client is constructed by methods in its corresponding \textit{Getter} interfaces under the \textit{k8s.io/client-go/kubernetes/typed} package.
 For example, considering the built-in resource type \textit{Pod}, there is a uniquely associated Pod client.
 The Pod client is constructed by the only method in the \textit{PodGetter} interface.
 By extracting the return types of methods in all \textit{Getter} interfaces, the analyzer identifies all built-in types and their clients.